 DAY

-It is a prominent player in the HCM software industry, distinguished by its unified, single-application platform for streamlining complex people operations.
+It is a prominent player in payroll and HR solutions, distinguished by its single-application platform that delivers real-time data and calculation capabilities.

 Investment Opinion: Should I buy DAY Today?